 Style components provide sensible defaults and quick opportunities for customization by optimizing the most common property changes for styles and packaging them into drop-down options, sliders, and toggles.

 Add data to style

 A component is a collection of related map features that you style as a single unit.
 Components can include features of multiple types (for example fill, line, and symbol).
-Road network and administrative boundaries are examples of components.
-Each component contains several layers.
+Road network, Administrative boundaries, and Data-driven circles are examples of components.
+Each component contains one or more layers.

 A layer is a collection of map features of a single type. bridge-pedestrian is an example of a layer.
 In the Mapbox Streets style, bridge-pedestrian is one of more than 50 layers in the Road network component.
 Layers can be a part of a component, but don’t have to be.
 Layers that are not part of a component are called custom layers.

 You can add custom layers that use custom tileset sources to a style with a data visualization component or as individual custom layers.
 You can position or style such custom layers using either method.

 The term property refers to a couple different concepts in Mapbox Studio including component properties and layer properties.
 Both refer to options for styling map features, but vary in how they work.
 You can also add or remove entire components to customize your map style.

 A component property is one of a few available options for styling a single component.
 A single component property can control multiple layer properties across several layers.
 Values for component properties are often defined using a toggle (on or off), a dropdown menu with a few options, or a slider with several options along a scale.

 Country boundaries width is an example of a component property in the Administrative boundaries component.
 The value for Country boundaries width is determined by selecting a point along a slider.
 This component property affects the width of features from several layers including

 Unlike layer properties, component properties are not directly related to the Mapbox Style Specification and cannot be edited outside Mapbox Studio (at runtime).